mariamihai/udemy-react-overview/ClassBasedComponents/README.md

 Contains the implementation done for **Section 13: An Alternative Way Of Building Components: Class-based Components**.

-An overview of all the projects involved can be found [here](https://github.com/mariamihai/udemy-react-overview).
+An overview of all the projects involved can be found [here](../../..).

 ## Implementation details

 The current project demonstrates the use of class-based components and working with lifecycle methods, context and error bondaries.

-## Status

-**[COMPLETED]** - As I finished the section of the course and the associated project, I am setting a personal status of "Completed" and will probably not update this repository in the near future as this was a learning project.